syncfusion-content/winui-docs/winui/Installation/Install-using-the-Web-Installer.md

 	**Additional settings**

-    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box clear, when you do not want to install Syncfusion samples.
+    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples.
-    * Select the **Create Desktop Shortcut** checkbox to create the desktop shortcut for Syncfusion Control Panel.
+    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel.
-	* Select the **Create Start Menu Shortcut** checkbox to create the start menu shortcut for Syncfusion Control Panel.
+    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel.

 8. After reading the License Terms and Conditions, check the **I agree to the License Terms and Privacy Policy** check box.
 Click the Next button.